Adult animation in the United States: Young adult animation

 In later October 2020, it was announced that WarnerMedia would be changing its "oversight of kids and family programming for HBO Max" from a group led by the latter to one led by Tom Ascheim, a person who formerly worked at Disney and became the president of Global Kids, Young Adults and Classics section at WarnerMedia in June.
 It was also stated that Casey Bloys of HBO would continue to "oversee young adult content and adult animation" for HBO Max, while Ascheim would focus on "kid-specific originals" with a priority to "develop preschool centric programming."

 On December 8, 2020, Sechrist still expressed support for HBO Max creating "a section for YA animation."
 When the upcoming animated movie for a Diary of a Wimpy Kid was announced, the latter was described as a "young adult series."
 In January 2021, HBO Max debuted an animation page, which included adult animation, older cartoons, and "animation dedicated to teens and young adults."

 In August 2021, Animation World Network and Deadline described the upcoming Adventure Time: Fionna and Cake series as a "young adult animated show."
 In October 2021, a reviewer for The Geekiary argued that High Guardian Spice was a young adult animation.

 In 2022, Hugh Laurie and Emilia Clarke are set to lead the cast in an animated film titled The Amazing Maurice based on Terry Pratchett's 2001 novel, The Amazing Maurice and His Educated Rodents.
 It is said that this film is specifically targeted toward the young adult audience.

 In July 2022, Hamish Steele, creator of Dead End: Paranormal Park, agreed with an interviewer from The Hollywood Reporter and called the series a young adult animation.
-He noted that even shows like Infinity Train had to pitch to a younger audiences and declared that Dead End is "a YA kids’ show."
+He noted that even cartoon shows like Infinity Train had to pitch to a younger audience and declared that Dead End is "a YA kids' show."